twirelex/talkRtive.com/content/post/predicting-the-result-of-a-virtual-football-match-of-a-betting-site/index.markdown

 ---
-title: Predicting the result of a Virtual football match of a betting site using R/Rstudio
+title: Predicting the result of a Virtual football match using tidymodels
 author: ''
 date: '2020-07-20'
-slug: predicting-the-result-of-a-virtual-football-game
+slug: tidymodels-virtual-football-prediction
-categories:
+categories: [r programming, tidymodels]
-  - modelling
 tags: []
 subtitle: ''
-summary: 'Predicting the result of a virtual football game with decision tree and random forest algorithms.'
+summary: 'Predicting the result of a virtual football game with SVM and random forest algorithms using the tidymodels r package'
 authors: []
 lastmod: '2020-07-20T17:39:32+01:00'
 featured: no